Secret Girlfriend

-Secret Girlfriend is an American sitcom which was produced by FremantleMedia North America and aired from October 7 until November 11, 2009 on Comedy Central.
+Secret Girlfriend is an American television sitcom which was produced by FremantleMedia North America and aired on Comedy Central from October 7 to November 11, 2009.
 The show features the viewer as the "star" of a dating satire, with the show's actors addressing the camera as if it were the lead character.

 Secret Girlfriend originated as a web series created by Jay Rondot and Ross Novie, who are executive producers on the TV adaptation.
 The showrunner was Ben Wexler, also an executive producer.
 The series was recast for television.
 Each half-hour episode includes two eleven-minute segments.

 On April 29, 2010, though no media websites officially announced the show's cancellation, Novie announced via Twitter that there would be no second season.